henningkoehlernz/c-3po/README.md

 ## Running the code

 Run `make` to build, then `./c3po < sample.dag` or `./c3po sample.dag` to run the algorithm with sample.dag as input.

+To run the algorithm for all graphs in the submodule, use `sh run.sh`.

 To run variants of the algorithm, edit c-3po.h and (un)comment the relevant `#define` statements.